ankita34359/React.js-Concepts-and-Projects/01_Lecture/01_Code_Sinippets.md

 - src/: Contains all the React components, styles, and business logic.
 - App.js is the main component that gets rendered by index.js.

-By following these notes, anyone can quickly set up React on their local machine and understand the foundational concepts of how React works.
+By following these notes, you can quickly set up React on your local machine and understand the foundational concepts of how React works.